mit-dci/lit/lndc/README.md

 which allows the encrypted transport to be seamlessly integrated into a codebase.

 The secure messaging scheme implemented within this package uses `NOISE_XX` as the handshake for authenticated key exchange.
+Please note that this is not the same as [brontide](https://github.com/lightningnetwork/lnd/tree/master/brontide) which uses the `NOISE_XK` protocol for handshakes and `lndc` is not compatible with the same.

 This package has intentionally been designed so it can be used as a standalone package for any projects needing secure encrypted+authenticated communications